 Massage assault is more common than most people realize.
 An investigation revealed that more than 180 women have reported sexual assaults at Massage Envy, a nationwide chain of massage spas.

 You are not alone.

 Your masseuse or therapist should communicate the process clearly and effectively.
 Do you fully understand the procedure that’s been described to you?
 If you have questions, be sure to ask them.

-There are different types of massages — Swedish, deep tissue, hot stone, etc. and each kind entails a variety of movements and practices.
-If at any time during your massage process you feel uncomfortable, you can ask the therapist to explain what he or she is doing, or simply ask them to stop the treatment.
+There are different types of massages — Swedish, deep tissue, hot stone, etc. Each kind involves a variety of movements and practices.
+If at any time during your session you feel uncomfortable, you can ask the therapist to explain what he or she is doing, or request for them to stop the treatment.

 Remember, if something doesn’t feel right, you are allowed to express yourself and ask questions.
-Specifically, if you have never received a massage and don’t fully know what to expect, asking questions can greatly help ensure your safety and comfort level.
+Specifically, if you have never received a massage and don’t fully know what to expect, asking questions can help ensure your safety and comfort level.

 Hope and Healing After Massage Therapy Assault